imzooel/markDown-syntax-cheatSheet-README.md/README.md

 **To make bold, just add ** after & before the text**

+- To make bullet or ul use (hyphen) at the starting

 ~~To do strikethrough just add (double tilde sign) after & before the text~~

 [Click me](https://website.URL "message after hovering") [Click me](website URL "message after hovering")